johnruiz17/parken-react-native/README.md

 * Go to Settings > Platforms
 * Enable the iOS Simulator platform

-3. Create a Google Maps Places API key and add it to line 16 of the SearchBar.js file by assigning it as a string to the PLACES_API_KEY variable.
+3. Create a Google Maps Places API key and set it as the value of the PLACES_API_KEY variable on line 16 of the SearchBar.js file.
 You can find instructions on how to create a Places API key here: https://developers.google.com/maps/documentation/places/web-service/get-api-key

 ## Usage